ankane/production_rails/Scaling.md

 The database is often the primary bottleneck when scaling.

 - See which queries take the most total time.
 If you use PostgreSQL, [PgHero](https://github.com/ankane/pghero) can help.
-[Marginalia](https://github.com/basecamp/marginalia) can help identify their origin.
+[Active Record Query Logs](https://api.rubyonrails.org/classes/ActiveRecord/QueryLogs.html) can help identify their origin.
 - Scale reads out by fixing n+1 queries, caching frequent queries, and using read replicas.
 Use [Distribute Reads](https://github.com/ankane/distribute_reads) for replicas.
 - Scale writes with separate databases.
-Use [Multiverse](https://github.com/ankane/multiverse) for seperate databases.
 - Scale space with separate database or partitioning.
 For Postgres, [pgslice](https://github.com/ankane/pgslice) can help with partitioning.
 - Scale connections with a connection pooler.
-For Postgres, use [PgBouncer](https://github.com/ankane/shorts/blob/master/PgBouncer-Setup.md).
+For Postgres, use [PgBouncer](https://ankane.org/pgbouncer-setup).

 ## Background Jobs